Looking for things to do in Portarlington? We’ve got you covered!

 For those looking to escape the busy city, Portarlington is the perfect place.
 This is a delightfully quiet seaside town with an excellent beach and plenty of attractions to keep you entertained.

-You can discover more things to do on the Bellarine Peninsula here.
+You can discover more things to do in Victoria here.

 By Audrey Chalmers